MazamaScience/reports/CA/revised_draft_AB_617.md

 > Additionally, CARB may direct additional grant funding to communities determined to have the highest air pollution burden ([AB 617 Background](http://www.airquality.org/air-quality-health/community-air-protection/ab-617-background)).

 > AB 617 is also demonstrating proof of an essential procedural concept: Community-Driven Regulation.
 AB 617 is not replacing or even circumventing traditional command-and-control regulation, but rather represents a supplementary, community-based “demand-andcontrol” approach.
-In principle, community pressures can help build the capacity of state agencies to eliminate racial/ethnic/class disparities in environmental exposures, bolster agency demands for greater resources, improve community influence over decisions affecting air quality, increase the likelihood that existing command-and-control regulation is implemented, and advance other mechanisms of environmental regulation ([Brookings Report: Climate policy, environmental justice,and local air pollution](https://www.brookings.edu/wp-content/uploads/2020/10/ES-10.14.20-Fowlie-Walker-Wooley.pdf)).
+In principle, community pressures can help build the capacity of state agencies to eliminate racial/ethnic/class disparities in environmental exposures, bolster agency demands for greater resources, improve community influence over decisions affecting air quality, increase the likelihood that existing command-and-control regulation is implemented, and advance other mechanisms of environmental regulation ([Brookings Institution Report](https://www.brookings.edu/wp-content/uploads/2020/10/ES-10.14.20-Fowlie-Walker-Wooley.pdf)).

 ----
 # Community monitoring component